 But nothing could have been further from the truth.

 Last December, an email from her daughter Laura pinged on to her screen.
-It was a link to sign up for the waiting list of the January ’10 Lean Eating program.
+It was a link to sign up for the waiting list of the January ’10 Precision Nutrition Coaching program.

 “The day I signed up I sure wasn’t thinking that I’d be great at it,” she says.
 “I’d tried so many things before that I was almost positive I wouldn’t be successful.”